Your Guide to Malas and Mantras

 Now let’s talk about mantras.
 Mantras are either chanted or spoken sacred sounds.
 It is a concise syllable, word or phrase which contains the essence of the various spiritual teachings.
 An example is “om” which is pronounced as “aum”.
 It is said to have high spiritual and creative powers to the person who practices it.
 Your mantra is normally given to but at times you can choose a mantra for yourself.
 It would depend upon you and what your desires are and also your inner motivations in doing the practice, for example, ‘I am capable’.

 How to use Malas and Mantras

 Before beginning, you should think of your inner motivations in starting the practice.
 Sit down with your mala and light a candle.
 Begin by clearing your mind from all the stray thoughts.
 Breathe deeply and be aware of yourself.
 Until you feel well and connected, begin reciting your mantra.
 Note that you hold your mala in right hand with beads between your middle finger and thumb.
 You start at the first bead after the guru bead.
-One finished recitation is one bead.
+One finished mantra is one bead.
 The guru bead is not counted and you don’t cross over it.
 Instead, you turn your mala to a 180 degree and continue.
-Crossing over the guru bead is like stepping over our teacher, which is a symbolic No-no.
+Crossing over the guru bead is like stepping over our teacher, which is a symbolic no-no.

 In counting Mala during recitations, it preoccupies the mind and is like an affirmation to keep the mind focused on the practice.
 You will be less distracted by any stray thoughts.
 In this way, you will be able to only allow positivity in your life.
 Thus whatever desires it is that you want, the power of words strengthens the meaning as it is when spoken.
 Achieve the desires of your heart through mantra recitation and learn how to Make Your Own Mala with a workshop lead by Mafer Parvati on August 20, 2016.
 Sign up now at the Bagua Center and awaken yourself to a new and better you.